 Our client put its pipeline in service by the promised date thanks to our efficient, risk-minimizing completion of the complex horizontal directional drilling project.

-Our client had to construct a 17-mile interstate pipeline lateral between a compressor station in New York and an extension in Pennsylvania to meet one of their largest local customer’s natural gas transportation and storage needs.
-The client knew their planned route had to cross a geologically complex river.
+Our client had to construct a 17-mile interstate pipeline lateral between a compressor station in New York and an extension in Pennsylvania to meet one of its largest local customer’s natural gas transportation and storage needs.
+The client knew the planned route had to cross a geologically complex river.
 And it would have to traverse a four-lane divided highway, rail lines, and other pipelines and protect environmental and cultural resources.
 To prevent damage to the existing infrastructure and important resources, the client also knew up to a mile of the segment would require underground installation.

-They selected Haley & Aldrich to determine the best method and location for the crossing because of our history of bolstering our client’s projects so they could honor their customer commitments and our work on two other horizontal directional drilling (HDD) pipeline segments.
+The company selected Haley & Aldrich to determine the best method and location for the crossing because of our history of bolstering our client’s projects so they could honor their customer commitments and our work on two other horizontal directional drilling (HDD) pipeline segments.

 While designing the HDD crossing, we took borings to characterize the site’s geology and found that drilling the pipeline through the soil overlaying the bedrock introduced unacceptable risks.
 Fluid loss during drilling could have caused an inadvertent return.
 The contractor could have hit impassable obstructions or reduced the borehole’s stability.
 With the client’s approval, we adjusted our HDD design and installed the pipeline in the bedrock.

-- Saved our client time and money during the planning phase by completing desktop reviews and field reconnaissance of the five crossing sites rather than taking borings at each site
+Saved our client time and money during the planning phase by completing desktop reviews and field reconnaissance of the five crossing sites rather than taking borings at each site

-- Saved time on the schedule by working closely with our client to review alternatives, risks, and concepts ahead of route selection, during design, and ahead of final construction drawings
+Saved time on the schedule by working closely with our client to review alternatives, risks, and concepts ahead of route selection, during design, and ahead of final construction drawings